nkoster/runfaas/README.md

 ### Admin Page

-At http://localhost:3030/ lives an "admin" page where all invocations (and catched errors) are logged with counters and response times.
+At http://localhost:3030/ lives an "admin" page where all invocations (and catched errors) are logged with counter and response time.
 You need to set and use the **ADMIN_USER** and **ADMIN_PASSWORD** in the **.env** to access the "admin" page.

 To do: extend the admin page.